Valley Medical Center and its Clinic

 Learning More About Who Our Patients Are Helps Valley Provide Better Care

-Starting in 2023, regulatory agencies are requiring hospitals to collect more information about Sexual Orientation and Gender Identity (SOGI); Race, Ethnicity and Language (REaL); and disability status when admitting patients to the hospital.
+Starting in 2023, regulatory agencies are requiring hospitals to collect more information about Sexual Orientation and Gender Identity (SOGI); Race, Ethnicity and Language (REaL); and disability status when admitting patients to the hospital or visiting any primary or specialty care clinics.
 Collecting this information lets us better understand the needs of our diverse community members, allowing us to better care for our community like family.
 This information is will be part of a patient's confidential medical record and answering the questions is voluntary.

 Read the FAQs about how this information is used.